rocketvalidator/docs-rocketvalidator/docs/api/reports.md

     }
     ```

+## List your Guest Reports

+If you have [Guest Accounts](/guest-accounts), you can filter the report list so that it also contains the reports created by your guests.

+By default, the Reports API shows only the reports created by the main account:

+> `GET /api/v0/reports`

+This is equivalent to passing `created_by=me` like this:

+> `GET /api/v0/reports?created_by=me`

+To get the list of all reports (created by main account or by guests), pass `created_by=all` like this:

+> `GET /api/v0/reports?created_by=all`

+To get only the list of reports created by guests, pass `created_by=guests` like this:

+> `GET /api/v0/reports?created_by=guests`

+To get only the list of reports created by an individual guest, pass the token like this:

+> `GET /api/v0/reports?created_by=guests&guest_token=1234`

+Each report will include the `guest_token` used as an attribute.

+You can find the token for each guest account in the [Guests](https://rocketvalidator.com/guests) section, both in the guest card, and also in the CSV export.

 ## Delete a Report

 To delete an individual Report from your account, send a `DELETE` request to `/api/v0/reports/$REPORT_ID`.